sbernauer/breakwater/README.md

 Test with a real server only running the server (not also the client) will follow.

-# Ready to use Docker setup
-Will follow shorty ;)
-Will contain [VNCmux](https://github.com/TobleMiner/vncmux), Prometheus and Grafana similar to https://github.com/sbernauer/pixelflut-infrastructure

 # TODOs
 * Implement proper ring buffer or at least complete parsing the current buffer.
 Currently, if the buffer will be filled with all - 128,000 bytes - the last 21 bytes are skipped so that we don't need to check for buffer boundaries